 Before asking for funding, it's important for the business owner to feel comfortable with the idea that a friend or family member might lose money.

 If, however, the company does not succeed, the lender has the right to convert their loan into an ownership or equity interest.
-This approach protects the lender from the reality that most small businesses do fail.
-At the same time, it allows the business owner keep ownership of their own business for as long as the business is profitable.
+This approach allows the lender to have a claim to any future profits and protects the lender from the reality that most small businesses do fail.
+At the same time, it allows the business owner to keep 100 percent ownership of their own business for as long as the business is profitable.

 If you get a venture capitalist interested in your business, you will give up a portion of your ownership and will probably have a representative of the venture capital firm on your Board of Directors.
 Venture capitalists are looking for high rates of return where they invest their money.
 Unless your business can offer them a high rate of return, they will probably not be interested.

 Royalty financing is an equity investment in future sales of a product.
 It is a less formal process than angel or venture capital investing.
 Similar to a loan, it involves a funder providing up-front cash for business expenses; the funder is then paid a "royalty" when profits start to roll in, such as a percentage of each sale.
 According to Inc.com:

 Royalty financing arrangements offer a number of advantages to small businesses.
 Compared to equity financing, royalty financing enables entrepreneurs to obtain capital without giving up a significant ownership position in the company to outside investors.
 The founders of the company are thus able to preserve their equity position, which may help motivate them toward continued success.

 6 Types of Equity Financing for Small Business